Why HIPAA Compliance?

 Implement a Training Plan

 The program must implement a training plan that trains workforce members on the requirements and policies that apply to them in their individual roles.
 The training program must train all workforce members upon employment on HIPAA and policies and procedures and on a regular basis thereafter.
+It is important to recognize the OCR does not accept the term “Certification,” but rather wants organizations to confirm all personnel have received appropriate training.

 Appoint a Privacy Officer